spatialos/gdk-for-unity/docs/modules/mobile/cloud-deploy.md

 1. Open your project in your Unity Editor.
 1. Navigate to **SpatialOS** > **GDK Tools configuration** to open the configuration window.
 1. In the **Dev Auth Token Settings** specify the lifetime of the token and the path to the [Resources folder](https://unity3d.com/learn/tutorials/topics/best-practices/resources-folder) that you would like to store the generated token in.

+    > Your token expires after the amount of days that you specified in the configuration window.
+Regenerate the token whenever that happens.

 1. Select **Save** and close the window.
 1. Select **SpatialOS** > **Generate Dev Authentication Token**.
 This generates a `DevAuthToken.txt` asset in the folder you specified in the configuration window.

     > If your worker connector inherits from the `DefaultMobileWorkerConnector` script, it will automatically read that token when running the application and authenticate against our services.
-Your token expires after the amount of days that you specified in the configuration window.
-Regenerate the token whenever that happens.
+See [this documentation]({{urlRoot}}/modules/mobile/worker-connector) to learn how to create a mobile worker connector.

 If you want to create your own authentication server, follow [this guide](https://docs.improbable.io/reference/latest/shared/auth/integrate-authentication-platform-sdk).